EFForg/https-everywhere/https-everywhere-tests/README.md

 # Tests for HTTPS Everywhere

 ## Prerequisites
-* Latest release of the Firefox Add-On SDK: https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation
+* Latest release of the Firefox Add-On SDK as a submodule: git submodule update

-## Instructions
-### First time
-1. Create a clean Firefox profile and install HTTPS Everywhere.
-2. Copy the profile to `./test_profile` (TODO: make this configurable).

-### Every time
-1. Activate the Add-on SDK.
-2. cd to your HTTPS Everywhere repository root and run `./test.sh`.
+# Running
+    bash test.sh

 To add tests, put them in `./https-everywhere-tests/tests`.